 Don Andersen was elected to the board in May of 2018 and serves as assistant secretary.
 He represents Fall River County.
 Andersen grew up near Burdock, S.D. and graduated from Edgemont High School.
 He served in the U.S. Navy for seven years.
 After his service to his country he returned to the Edgemont area and worked odd jobs until working for Golden West Telecommunications as an installer/repairman in the Edgemont area, a job that he retired from after 28 years.
 Andersen has always been involved in his community, including serving on the Edgemont School Board, Edgemont Volunteer Fire Department, Edgemont Water Board, the West River Foundation, Argentine Township Supervisor, Black Hills Electric Cooperative nominating committee, serving as the current commander of American Legion Post 172, a life-member of the VFW and active in his church.
 He and his wife, Lynda, own and operate his family's ranch near Burdock.

 Dennis Quivey was elected to the board in May of 2014 and is currently the board's vice-president.
 He has a bachelor of science degree in agriculture economics from North Dakota State University.
 He worked as the assistant county supervisor for the Farmers Home Administration before becoming a loan officer at the Bank of North Dakota in Bismarck, N.D.
 He later became vice president of Dakota Community Bank in Mandan.
 In 2008, he moved to Oelrichs to take over the family ranch.
-Quivey is currently vice president of Fall River Water Users District board, treasurer of the Oelrichs Rodeo Association, and a member of the Oelrichs fire department.
+Quivey is currently the president of Fall River Water Users District board, treasurer of the Oelrichs Rodeo Association, and a member of the Oelrichs fire department.
 He is a past member of the Mandan, N.D.
-Kiwanis Club and the Bismarck Elks Club and the Oelrichs School Board.
+Kiwanis Club, the Bismarck Elks Club and the Oelrichs School Board.